WISE - SUPPLY CHAIN MANAGEMENT IMPROVES CYCLE TIME

 WISE - SUPPLY CHAIN MANAGEMENT IMPROVES THE FLOW OF MATERIALS

 Improvement of the flow of materials and information is one way to accomplish all of these interrelated objectives.
-In materials handling, flow is facilitated by reducing the number of times that product is moved during the process of receiving, storing, picking and shipping.
-Flow of information is controlled in similar ways, by eliminating opportunities for error in the transmission of data supporting this activity.
-WISE has user defined location rules, package types, picking rules, shipment procedures, packaging techniques, and all other significant details regarding your operations.
+In materials handling, flow is facilitated by reducing the number of times that product is moved during receiving, storing, picking, and shipping.
+The flow of information is controlled by eliminating opportunities for error in data transmission, therefore enhancing material data.
+WISE has user-defined location rules, package types, picking rules, shipment procedures, packaging techniques, and all other significant details regarding your operations.
 WISE then optimizes these tasks for you based on detailed algorithmic rule engines.
 These extensive WISE functions are available to improve operations by minimizing costs and increasing productivity.
-More importantly, we have direct customer references for many of the System Requirements specified herein, as well as organizations with similar numbers of users supported by the product.
+More importantly, we have direct customer references for many of the System requirements specified herein and organizations with similar numbers of users supported by the product.

 "THE PERFECT ORDER"

-Imperfect orders result in unhappy customers, lower levels of productivity, higher costs, and missed opportunities for improvement.
+Imperfect orders result in unhappy customers, lower productivity levels, higher costs, and missed opportunities for improvement.
 In extreme cases, the imperfect order can cause a disaster involving assembly line or distribution disruptions or shutdowns, or a lost customer.

 Perfect inventories are nearly as important as perfect orders, and neither can be accomplished without the other.
 In earlier times, shipping and receiving errors were considered to be inevitable.
 Current information technology enables the best warehouse operators to achieve a shipping accuracy rate above 99.9%.
 The pull system relies on a very high degree of reliability in parts storage and delivery of replacement parts.
 As an ever-larger percentage of finished products are imported from overseas, the effective distribution of replacement parts has become more critical than ever before.